TimAstier/first_app/README.md

 * Zendesk
 * Close.io

-Note: More integrations will be developed given on Forest's users requirements.
+Note: More integrations will be developed given on users' requirements.

 ## Documentation

-Complete documentation is available on http://doc.forestadmin.com/
+Complete documentation is available on http://doc.forestadmin.com
-Documentation and gem are officially maintained by Forest.
+Documentation and this liana are officially maintained by Forest.

 ## Licence